lukasexists/meower.py/README.md

 from meower import meower
 ```
 ## Building
-Before you build, you'd might want to double-check that you have all of the dependenceys:
+Before you build, you'd might want to double-check that you have all of the dependencies:
 ```
 pip3 install -r requirements.txt
 ```